owagner/logic4mqtt/README.md

 Changelog
 ---------
+* 0.23 - 2015/06/14 - owagner
+  - no longer support Java 7 (EOLed anyway, and maintaining Rhino compatibility is tricky)

 * 0.22 - 2015/06/14 - owagner
   - API: more shuffling with method signatures for setValue() and JSON encoding code to work properly with both Rhino and Nashorn in case of nested arrays